 Western students, faculty, and staff can view ratings data by logging in to a secure website using their Western user ID and password.
 Written comments do not appear on this site.

 Consistent with senate regulations, SQCT Results reports for courses with 5 or fewer responses are not sent to the instructor or Dean.
 An instructor for whom 3 or 4 students completed their SQCTs for a course may request a specialized report, the SQCT Minimal Response Report.
-This report only includes the SQCT ratings, not the instructor or course comments; the comments are suppressed to safeguard student anonymity.
+This report only includes the SQCT ratings, not the instructor or course comments; the comments are suppressed to safeguard student anonymity, and is only available for SQCT results from the Winter 2018 term forward.
 The SQCT Minimal Response Report is only made available to the instructor of the course.

 Currently, the Your Feedback system collects SQCT data from: